wslu42/QArcade/README.md

 In this project, we hope to contribute to quantum education by leveraging the experience of classical arcades in the 70’s.
 We would like to introduce you the QArcade, a coding friendly platform for quantum game developers.
 By building and open-sourcing documents for QArcade, we hope to assist educators with limited programming backround and to inspire the next generation quantum workforce.

-# A short survey of current quantum game developement environment using Qiskit
+# A short survey of current quantum game developement environment with Qiskit

   Several approaches are currently available for quantum game developers using Qiskit.
 One typical approach is writing the game code in python modules pygame and qiskit, and then convert the game into executables with modules such as pyinstaller.
 The drawback of this approach is the executable usually inherited massive unused modules such as matplotlibs from qiskit, which makes the executables easily over few hundred MB and difficult to share the game online.